Lusito/webextension-polyfill-ts/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Help
+All runtime issues you have should be reported at the [webextension-polyfill](https://github.com/mozilla/webextension-polyfill).
-If you have problems, questions or other feedback, please [create an issue](https://github.com/Lusito/webextension-polyfill-ts/issues) here on Github.
+If you have problems, questions or other feedback about the generated types, please [create an issue](https://github.com/Lusito/webextension-polyfill-ts/issues) here on Github.

 ## License
 My generator code of this project has been released under the [zlib/libpng License](https://github.com/Lusito/webextension-polyfill-ts/blob/master/LICENSE)

-The schema files from mozilla however have defined their own licences, which will be exported to the generated .ts files as well.
+The schema files from mozilla however have defined their own licences, which will be exported to the generated `@types` project as well.
 For example, there are files under the Mozilla Public License and some under a BSD style license.